 - Once your yeast is proofed then you can add your oil, salt, and Italian seasoning.
 Mix.

 - Add one half cup at a time of flour while it is mixing.
-Add the flour until it is no longer sticking to the sides of the bowl.
-Knead for three minutes so it has an elastic texture.
+Add the flour until it is no longer sticking to the sides of the bowl-should be around 3 in a half cups give or take a fourth cup depending on climate.
+Once the dough is “cleaning” the sides of the bowl knead for three minutes so it has an elastic texture.

-Immediately roll it out onto a sheet pan. *If your dough starts to shrink back that means you need to let your dough rest for five to ten minutes and roll it out again.* Pour pasta sauce on.
+Immediately roll it out onto a sheet pan. *If your dough starts to shrink back that means you need to let your dough rest for five to ten minutes and roll it out again.* You might need to sprinkle flour onto the dough if it is sticky.
+Pour pasta sauce on.
 Sprinkle on the desired amount of cheese and add your veggies.
 Bake pizza for 14-16 minutes until it is however crunchy you like your crust!

 I can’t wait to start getting into these Fall recipes now that the cold weather is starting in.
 I’ll be scouring my Pinterest and Instagram for new recipes so send any Fall favorite recipes you have my way and I will add them to my menu!